ennu6440/ProblemGraderMatchTool/README.md

                "1b"]
 }
 ```
-In the list of graders, enter the names of the graders for the assigment.
-In the list of problems, enter
-the problem numbers.
-Then run the main.py file.
+In the list of graders, enter the names of the graders for the assignment.
+In the list of problems, enter the problem numbers.
+Then, run the main.py file.
 The output of the script is the following:
 ```
 Provided config file info:
 Grader names: ['Bob', 'Tim', 'Joe']